EnesKorukcu/WebFwJs/README.md

 WebfwJS is web framework that runs in nodejs.
 It has modules and layout mechanism.

-You can just download and run the app.
+There are two little engines in framework; module engine and layout engine.

-You can inspect the code for 5 minutes to have general idea about the framework.
+Framework provides directory tree for application development.

-Docs are coming.
+You can just download and run.

 Prerequisites: